Decluttering Tips For Beginners

 That’s because when you declutter a home it is contagious.
 Once that very first room is cleaned out and set up in a way that makes sense to you and your family you will be hooked too.

-Now, notice I did not say a cleaned out and decluttered home.
+Notice I did not say a cleaned-out and decluttered home.
 That is not what this post is about.
+It is actually meant to be more than that.

-This post is meant to be more than that.
-This post is meant to be a tool.
-A tool to help you get started.
-To take that first step even when you simply don’t want to.
+This post is meant to be a tool that you can use to help you get started.
+To take that first step even when you don’t want to.

 Whether you have one room that needs your attention or an entire house that needs a full-on overhaul you can get control of your things with one simple and easy rule.